Disgraced Lafayette judge Michelle Odinet was once a promising member of a sprawling NOLA family

 Odinet won that election with 57% of the vote over Jules Edwards III, a veteran district judge in Lafayette with no partisan affiliation.

-Her political rise in Lafayette now risks an abrupt interruption after the video captured her repeatedly pronouncing the N-word against a Black man on Saturday, Dec.
+Her political rise in Lafayette now risks an abrupt interruption after the video captured her repeatedly pronouncing the N-word against an African American man on Saturday, Dec.
 11. The clip became viral this week.

 Odinet's attorney, Dane Ciolino, confirmed to The Acadiana Advocate on Wednesday that Odinet used the racial slurs in the video filmed in her home.
 He said she was going to request unpaid leave from the Judiciary Commission while she considered her future actions.